 Area around Puente de Triana

-The bridge of Puete de Triana also hold the name Puente de Isabel II.
-The area around it is lovely.
+The bridge of Puete de Triana is also known as Puente de Isabel II.
 There is a green area with plenty of shade between Puente de Triana and the next bridge Puente del Christo de La Expiracio where it is nice to stretch your feet and let the kids play while watching the local students kayaking on Guadalquivir.
 Great for watching locals on their lunch breaks or students sunbathing.

 After having some rest be sure to check one of the lovely markets nearby..